Singing Materials: Initial experiments in applying sonification to phonon spectra: User evaluation

-In the third task participants were asked to rate listening comfort.
-Across all sonifications, the mean comfort score was 3.36 $\pm$ 1.18 (on a 1--5 scale), indicating that the sounds were generally acceptable to listen to.
-The highest comfort ratings were observed for the sample-based method (3.73 $\pm$ 1.28), followed by the syntheised method (3.62 $\pm$ 1.06), while the spectral method was rated substantially lower (2.73 $\pm$ 0.96).
-This data is supported by free text responses from two different participants: \textit{Particularly enjoyed the choral sounds, these were quite meditative} and \textit{The whistling tones were quite harsh when high pitched or clashing notes}.
+In the third task participants were asked to rate listening comfort on a 1--5 scale with 1 described as \textit{`very uncomfortable'}, 3 as \textit{`neither uncomfortable nor comfortable'} and 5 as \textit{`very comfortable'}.
+Across all sonifications, the median comfort score was 3.0 (IQR, 2.0--4.0), indicating that the sounds were generally acceptable to listen to.
+The highest comfort ratings were observed for the sample-based method, 4.0 (3.0--5.0), followed by the synthesised method, 4.0 (3.0--4.3), while the spectral method was rated substantially lower, 2.5 (2.0--3.3).
+This data is supported by free-text responses: one participant wrote of the sample-based sonification, `\textit{Particularly enjoyed the choral sounds, these were quite meditative},' while another commented on the spectral method, `\textit{The whistling tones were quite harsh when high pitched or clashing notes.}' This suggests that timbral character influenced participants' comfort judgements.

 When considered alongside the mass difference task, these findings reveal a trade-off between task accuracy and listening comfort.
 The spectral method, which most directly preserves the structure of the phonon data, achieved the highest performance for interpreting both stiffness and mass difference, but was generally less comfortable to listen to.
 In contrast, the synthesised and sample-based approaches, which introduce additional musicality through parameter mapping, were judged as more comfortable to listen to, but were less effective at conveying the mass difference relationship.
-Overrall, our findings reinforce the well-established idea that the choice of sonification strategy should be guided by the intended application, with a careful balance between analytical accuracy and user engagement \cite{Kramer1999}.
+Overall, our findings reinforce the well-established idea that the choice of sonification strategy should be guided by the intended application, with a careful balance between analytical accuracy and user engagement \cite{Kramer1999}.